 The first question is: Are you eligible to work in Switzerland?
-You can find out about all aspects of employment law in Switzerland here.
+You can find out everything you need to know about employment law in Switzerland here.

-Then, before embarking on the search for a new job, it is necessary to answer various questions, such as:
+Then, before embarking on the search for a new job, you need to answer various questions, such as:

 - What kind of job are you looking for?

 - In which region - French- or German-speaking Switzerland, or Ticino?